 Recommended by: Iris, Mind of a Hitchhiker

-This small city is the second oldest one in the Netherlands.
-Due to its long history starting with the Romans, Maastricht is chock-full of heritage buildings such as ancient churches, fortifications, narrow alleyways, and an old bridge crossing the Meuse river.
+This small city is the second oldest in the Netherlands.
+Due to its long history, dating back to the Romans, Maastricht is chock-full of heritage buildings.
+There are ancient churches, fortifications, narrow alleyways, and an old bridge crossing the Meuse River.
 Today, the student population keeps it a lively city.

-Maastricht’s culture is different from the rest of the Netherlands due to its isolation at the southern terminus of the country.
-Its people have a distinct identity with a dialect to match.
-Geographically speaking, a trip to Maastricht sometimes fits better with an itinerary combining Belgium and Germany than a Netherlands-only tour.
+Maastricht’s culture is different from the rest of the Netherlands due to its isolation.
+Its people have a distinct identity, with a dialect to match.
 Make sure to enjoy some wholesome activities in Maastricht:

 - Enjoying the serenity of the Dominicanen bookstore